 Ridley says the call-centre industry is perfect for a home-based arrangement as it benefits both parties.
 “Flexibility in the industry via setting up remotely based employees is an alternative to offshoring.
 Home-based employees significantly reduce overheads as a centralised call centre isn’t necessary.”

-You can learn more about the industry and discover a home-based career in the call-centre industry with a professional development course from Australian Online Courses, such as the Advanced Certificate of Call Centre Management.
+You can learn more about the industry and discover a home-based career in the call-centre industry with a professional development course from Australian Online Courses, such as the Certificate of Call Centre Sales and Customer Service

 Use your skills or upskill for success.